The Legal Stance

 - The Local Authority and the Education Welfare Officer have the legal powers to issue fixed term fines of £60 per child/per parent for poor attendance.

 - Schools monitor lateness rigorously as children need to be in school on time.
-(Gates open at 8.45am and close at 9am) Any child arriving after this time must be escorted to the school office and signed in.
+(Gates open at 8.45am and close at 9am) Any child arriving after this time must enter with parents through the school office and sign in.

 For more information please see our Attendance Policy (in the policies section of the website)